-- 3. In relation to Category C, the rating units or SUIPS are used for a single purpose, for example a single farm.
-The rating units sought to be covered by this policy, are not required to be owned by the same person or persons, but the remission does not apply where the rating units or SUIPs each, have at least one dwelling. - 4.
-In relation to Category D, the commercial rating unit: - a. has more than 5 SUIPs and an average floorspace per SUIP of less than 3.5 times the average of all improved commercial properties calculated at least triennially after the general revaluation; - b.
-Council is satisfied that the impact of the number of SUIPs may result in the ratepayer being required to pay a disproportionate share of general rates; and - c. the number of UAGCs remitted will equal the difference between the commercial rating unit's floor space divided by 3.5 times less the average of all improved commercial properties' and the actual number of SUIPs.
-If the calculation of the number of uniform rates to be remitted does not result in a whole number, then the Council rounds up or down in accordance with the Swedish rounding approach. - 5.
-The ratepayer has applied for rates remission under this policy and provided information in the prescribed form on how the relevant criteria are satisfied and has completed relevant statutory declarations as may be required by Council. - 6.
-Remissions will be granted for a maximum of three rating years and cannot be backdated to previous rating years. - 7.
-If the circumstances of a ratepayer who has been granted a remission under this policy changes, the ratepayer must inform Council within 30 days.
+3. In relation to Category C, the rating unit is used for a single purpose, for example farming, and the SUIPs within that rating unit are not contiguous or adjacent.
+The rating units are not required to be owned by the same person or persons.

+4. In relation to Category D, the commercial rating unit:

+a. has more than 5 SUIPs and an average floorspace per SUIP of less than 3.5 times the average of all improved commercial properties calculated at least triennially after the general revaluation; b.
+Council is satisfied that the impact of the number of SUIPs may result in the ratepayer being required to pay a disproportionate share of general rates; and c. the number of UAGCs remitted will equal the difference between the commercial rating unit's floor space divided by 3.5 times less the average of all improved commercial properties' and the actual number of SUIPs.
+If the calculation of the number of uniform rates to be remitted does not result in a whole number, then the Council rounds up or down in accordance with the Swedish rounding approach.

+5. The ratepayer has applied for rates remission under this policy and provided information in the prescribed form on how the relevant criteria are satisfied and has completed relevant statutory declarations as may be required by Council.

+6. Remissions will be granted for a maximum of three rating years and cannot be backdated to previous rating years.

+7. If the circumstances of a ratepayer who has been granted a remission under this policy changes, the ratepayer must inform Council within 30 days.
 The change in circumstances may mean that some or all of the SUIPs or rating units are no longer eligible for a remission under this policy in future rating years.